 Driving Test Pass Rates

 This section covers the official Driver and Vehicle Standards Agency (DVSA) driving test centre pass rates for each individual UK test centre.
-Statistics are based on pass rates for test centres in operation between the months April through to December 2017.
+Statistics are based on pass rates for test centres in operation between the months April 2018 through to March 2019.
+Each test centre’s monthly pass rate statistics are listed along with the overall pass rate for that period.

 Find your test centre pass rates